teppley/Note-Taker/README.md

 ## Usage

 User are presented with a landing page and a "Get Started" button.
-By clicking the button user are taken to another page where notes can be written and titled.
-Notes can be saved by click the floppy disk icon in the top right.
+By clicking the button users are taken to another page where notes can be written and titled.
+Notes can be saved by clicking the floppy disk icon in the top right.
 Saved notes are displayed on the left side bar.
 Users can write a new note by clicking the pencil icon.

 ## Contributing